 What Happens Before The Funeral

-If the death is not sudden, members of the Muslim community gather around one who is dying.
-They give comfort, recite verses from the Qur’an, the Islamic religious text, and pray.
+If the death is not sudden, members of the Muslim community gather around the person who is dying in order to give comfort, recite verses from the Qur’an, and pray.

 After death, the loved one is positioned to face Mecca if they aren’t already.
 Then family members will wash the body three times.
 This ablution is a religious ritual that spiritually cleanses the loved one.
 They are then ceremonially wrapped in a white cloth.